OpenOrienteering/mapper/INSTALL.md

 The standard g++ compiler from a recent distribution should work.
 The Ubuntu 14.04 g++ is known to work.
 Make sure that the development packages of the PROJ.4 library and of CUPS are installed.
-For a Ubuntu or Debian system, installlibproj-dev and libcups2-dev.
+For a Ubuntu or Debian system, install libproj-dev and libcups2-dev.
 To create a DEB package from CMake, fakeroot must be installed.
 For using the Qt libraries provided by the repositories, the following packages need to be installed: